Planting Climbing Roses: Quick Guide to Get You Started

 If you want to grow climbing roses, it’s better to buy them as bare-root plants.
 These are small sections of the stem with a few roots that aren’t stored in the soil.
 You can plant them straight into the ground, allowing them to quickly develop their roots.

-The best time to plant bare-root climbing roses is from late winter until early spring.
-Generally, the best time is between November and March.
-Always plant bare-root roses on a cool, dry day when the ground isn’t wet or frozen.
+In my experience, the best time to plant bare-root climbing roses is from late winter until early spring (sometime between November and March is ideal).
+I always plant bare-root roses on a cool, dry day when the ground isn’t wet or frozen.

 Where Should You Plant Climbing Roses?

-Plant your climbing rose in a sheltered east or south-facing spot so that it gets plenty of sunlight.
-This also protects your roses from strong or cold winds that could damage the flower buds.
-Always give climbing roses plenty of space away from other plants.
+I plant my climbing roses in a sheltered east or south-facing spot so that it gets plenty of sunlight.
+This also protects my plants from strong or cold winds that could damage the flower buds.
+In addition, I try to give climbing roses as much space as possible from neighboring plants.

-Climbing roses also need fertile, well-draining soils that retain some moisture.
-Loamy soil is best, but clay or sandy soils also work well.
-Enrich sandy soils with some extra compost to provide extra nutrients and increase water retention.
-Amend dense clay soils with some fine grit, perlite, or sand to improve drainage.
+My climbing roses always grow best in fertile, well-draining soils that retain some moisture.
+My top choice is loamy soil, but clay or sandy soils also work well.
+I’ll enrich sandy soils with some extra compost to provide extra nutrients and increase water retention.
+You can also amend dense clay soils with some fine grit, perlite, or sand to improve drainage.

 Unlike other climbing plants, climbing roses don’t have tendrils or suckers that attach to nearby structures.
-As your rose grows, loosely tie some of the stems to your chosen support structure.
-This allows you to loosely train your climbing rose into a desired shape.
+As the plants grow, I loosely tie some of the stems to my chosen support structure.
+This allows me to loosely train the plant into my desired shape.

 How to Plant Climbing Roses